Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Data and model formulation

-We extend the PhenoPop method of \cite{kohn2022phenotypic} by using a linear birth-death process, which is a stochastic process, to model the cell population dynamics.
-In the model, a sub-type $i$ cell divides into two cells at rate $\beta_i \geq 0$ and dies at rate $\nu_i \geq 0$.
-In particular, a type $i$ cell has a probability of $\beta_i \Delta t$ for dividing into two cells and a probability of $\nu_i \Delta t$ for dying within an infinitesimally short time interval of length $\Delta t > 0$.
-Using this stochastic model has two important benefits, first, it allows for a more complex variance model, and second, it gives a natural time based correlation structure to the observations.
+A natural extension of PhenoPop \cite{kohn2022phenotypic} is to use a stochatic linear birth-death process to model the cell population dynamics.
+In the model, a cell in subpopulation $i$ (type-$i$ cell) divides into two cells at rate $\beta_i \geq 0$ and dies at rate $\nu_i \geq 0$.
+This means that during a short time interval of length $\Delta t > 0$, a type-$i$ cell divides with probability $\beta_i \Delta t$ and dies with probability $\nu_i \Delta t$.
+The death rate of type-$i$ cells is assumed dose-dependent according to

-As in the PhenoPop method, we start with the assumption that there are $S$ distinct subpopulations.
-We assume that cells in subpopulation $i$ have birth rate $\beta_i$, and death rate

-Note that we are in effect assuming the drug under study acts via a cyto-toxic mechanism, i.e., higher doses lead to a higher death rate.
-This assumption is done purely for convenience and one could easily adapt this model to the study of a cyto-static drug where higher doses lead to lower cell division rates.